Fibromyalgia Related to Kyphotic Posture

 In the last 25 years of Practice, we have noticed that patients with Fibromyalgia always have underlying disc injury that has either not been diagnosed or address correctly.
 One of the drivers of disc injuries in the neck or the lower back is an increased thoracic kyphosis and forward head posture (incorrect sagittal balance) as described in this paper.

 The results of this study showed that increased thoracic kyphosis and increased forward head carriage – the greater the Fibromyalgia Syndrome and chronic pain suffered by patients.

-Chiropractic BioPhysics is the ONLY form of Chiropractic that is able to address postural and structural changes in a reproducible fashion in clinical trial.
+Chiropractic BioPhysics reproducibly addresses postural and structural changes in scientific clinical trials.
 So the paper is very strong validation for what we do as Corrective Chiropractors.
 Your structure determines your function.